worldcoin-foundation/simple-worldchain-node/README.md

 cp .env.example .env
 ```

-Open `.env` with your editor of choice
+Open `.env` with your editor of choice.

 ### Mandatory configurations